NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 The `$NCS_DIR/examples.ncs/development-guide/nano-services/netsim-sshkey/README` provides a link to the container-based deployment variant of the example.
 See the `setup_ncip.sh` script and `README` in the `netsim-sshkey` deployment example for details.
 {% endhint %}

-### Development Image
+### Build Image

-The Development Image is a separate standalone NSO image with the necessary environment and software for building packages.
+The Build Image is a separate standalone NSO image with the necessary environment and software for building packages.
 It is also a pre-built Red Hat UBI-based image provided specifically to address the developer needs of building packages.

-The image is available as a signed package (e.g., `nso-VERSION.container-image-dev.linux.ARCH.signed.bin`) from the Cisco [Software Download](https://software.cisco.com/download/home) site.
-You can run the Development Image in different ways, and a simple tool for defining and running multi-container Docker applications is [Docker Compose](https://docs.docker.com/compose/) (see examples below).
+The image is available as a signed package (e.g., `nso-VERSION.container-image-build.linux.ARCH.signed.bin`) from the Cisco [Software Download](https://software.cisco.com/download/home) site.
+You can run the Build Image in different ways, and a simple tool for defining and running multi-container Docker applications is [Docker Compose](https://docs.docker.com/compose/) (see examples below).

 The container provides the necessary environment to build custom packages.
-The Development Image adds a few Linux packages that are useful for development, such as Ant, JDK, net-tools, pip, etc. Additional Linux packages can be added using, for example, the `dnf` command.
+The Build Image adds a few Linux packages that are useful for development, such as Ant, JDK, net-tools, pip, etc. Additional Linux packages can be added using, for example, the `dnf` command.
 The `dnf list installed` command lists all the installed packages.

 ## Downloading and Extracting the Images <a href="#sec.fetch-images" id="sec.fetch-images"></a>